CONGREGATION HISTORY

 2018 marked 70 years of Christian service to Jesus Christ and our Father God.
 As stated in the paragraph above, we look forward to many more years of service and worship in Lytle and the surrounding area and pray that God will bless our efforts to reach and evangelize all those in need of a Savior and to help all we can in whatever manner we're able!

-God has been, is being and forever will be gracious in his mercy and we thank Him fervently for every blessing (and even what we consider curses as these help us to strengthen our faith and courage) He has bestowed upon his children!
+God has been, is being, and forever will be, gracious in his mercy and we thank Him fervently for every blessing He has bestowed upon his children (and even what we consider to be curses as these help us to strengthen our faith and courage) !
 Thank you, Father for our one-on-one personal relationship we have with You through our Savior, Jesus!

 COVID